-- When mode is "adaptive-sally", the first summary statistic is h = score (theta thetaref), the remaining ones are the score components.
-Default value: None. - thetaref [ndarray or None, optional] Defines the reference parameter point at which the score is evaluated for mode "sallino" or "adaptive-sally".
-If None, the origin in parameter space, [0, 0, ..., 0.], is used.
+When mode is "adaptive-sally", the first summary statistic is h = score (theta - thetaref), the remaining ones are the score components.
+Default value: None.

+- thetaref [ndarray or None, optional] Defines the reference parameter point at which the score is evaluated for mode "sallino" or "adaptive-sally".
+If None, the origin in parameter space, [0., 0., ..., 0.], is used.
 Default value: None. - luminosity [float, optional] Integrated luminosity in pb^{-1} assumed in the analysis.
 Default value: 300000. - weighted_histo [bool, optional] If True, the histograms used for the modes "histo", "sally", "sallino", and "adaptive-sally" use one set of weighted events to construct the histograms at every point along the parameter grid, only with different weights for each parameter point on the grid.
 If False, independent unweighted event samples are drawn for each parameter point on the grid.
 Default value: True. - n_histo_toys [int or None, optional] Number of events drawn to construct the histograms used for the modes "histo", "sally", "sallino", and "adaptive-sally".
 If None and weighted_histo is True, all events in the training fraction of the MadMiner file are used.
 If None and weighted_histo is False, 100000 events are used.
 Default value: 100000. - histo_theta_batchsize [int or None, optional] Number of histograms constructed in parallel for the modes "histo", "sally", "sallino", and "adaptive-sally" and if weighted_histo is True.
 A larger number speeds up the calculation, but requires more memory.
 Default value: 1000. - dof [int or None, optional] If not None, sets the number of parameters for the calculation of the p-values.
 If None, the overall number of parameters is used.
 Default value: None. - test_split [float, optional] Fraction of weighted events in the MadMiner file reserved for evaluation.
-Default value: 0.2. - return_histos [bool, optional] If True and if mode is "histo", "sally", "adaptive-sally", or "sallino", the function returns histogram objects for each point along the grid. - fix_adaptive_binning [bool or "auto", optional] If True and if mode is "histo", "sally", "adaptive-sally", or "sallino", the automatic histogram binning is the same for every point along the parameter grid.
-If "auto", this option is turned on if mode is "histo" or "sally", but not for "adaptive-sally" or "sallino".
-Default value: "auto". - sample_only_from_closest_benchmark [bool, optional] If True, only events originally generated from the closest benchmarks are used when generating the Asimov data (and, if weighted_histo is False, the histogram data).
+Default value: 0.2. - return_histos [bool, optional] If True and if mode is "histo", "sally", "adaptive-sally", or "sallino", the function returns histogram objects for each point along the grid. - fix_adaptive_binning [[False, "center", "grid", "auto-grid", "auto-center"], optional] If not False and if mode is "histo", "sally", "adaptive-sally", or "sallino", the automatic histogram binning is the same for every point along the parameter grid.
+For "center", the central point in the parameter grid is used to determine the binning, for "grid" all points in the parameter grid are combined for this.
+For "auto-grid" or "auto-center", this option is turned on if mode is "histo" or "sally", but not for "adaptive-sally" or "sallino".
+Default value: "auto-grid". - sample_only_from_closest_benchmark [bool, optional] If True, only events originally generated from the closest benchmarks are used when generating the Asimov data (and, if weighted_histo is False, the histogram data).
 Default value: True.